user-a970/python-oop-pricing/01 First Implementation/README.md

 - The standard error needs to be less than 0.0001, so run it until that’s achieved.
 We’re in a hurry though so don’t run it any longer than strictly necessary.
-- I read about low-discrepancy numbers over the weekend.
-Add them in and see how good they are.
+- Add in low-discrepancy numbers and see how good they are.
 - Apparently,
 standard error is a poor measure of error for low-discrepancy simulations.
 Put in a convergence table instead.